hypha-rp/.github/profile/README.md

-# Welcome to Hypha :wave:
+# Welcome to Hypha :mushroom:

 **hypha** (_noun_)
 : one of the threads that make up the mycelium of a fungus, increase by apical growth, and are transversely septate or nonseptate.